borbkz/sneaks-map-tool/README.md

 # sneaks-map-tool
 An enhancer to https://snksrv.com/kzstats.
-Does no work on Edge browser.
+Does not currently work on Edge browser.

 ## Installation
 1. On Chrome and Firefox, enable the bookmarks toolbar. (default ctrl+shift+b on Windows)